EOSDIS Cloud Evolution

 Under NASA’s full and open data policy, all NASA mission data (along with the algorithms, metadata, and documentation associated with these data) must be freely available and provided to the public as soon as possible following a checkout period to ensure data accuracy and validity; there is no period of exclusive data use.
 NASA’s EOSDIS provides end-to-end capabilities for managing NASA’s EO data, including data archive, management, and distribution; information management; product generation; and user support services.
 These services are managed by NASA’s Earth Science Data and Information System (ESDIS) Project.

-EOSDIS data currently are stored on-premises at discipline-specific Distributed Active Archive Centers (DAACs), which archive and disseminate data.
+EOSDIS data currently are stored on-premises at discipline-specific DAACs, which archive and disseminate data.
 In addition, Science Investigator-led Processing Systems (SIPS) also process mission-specific data and deliver these data to the appropriate DAAC for archiving and dissemination.

 EOSDIS is in the middle of a year-long effort testing various ways data might be archived and disseminated in the cloud.
 EOSDIS requires that any cloud system must be able to provide services in four key areas: